FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 System specifications are found under "Material".
 Since we know the composition of our system, **click on "Elements / Formula"**.
-Notice how many of the elements on the periodic table are grayed out.
+Notice how many of the elements in the periodic table are grayed out.
 This indicates that there are no entries containing these elements, given the filters that you have applied.
 Additionally, the **number of entries** containing each remaining element is displayed within the element's periodic table box, with a corresponding **blue color gradient**.